 Why Use a Service Mesh?

-Obviously, the network is not always reliable.
+The network is not always reliable.
 Topology does change.
 The network is not secure by default.
 How can you manage these risks?
-Ultimately, you want to apply mechanisms that addresses these issues without adding tons of complexity into every service that you own.
+Ultimately, you want to apply mechanisms that address these issues without adding tons of complexity to every service that you own.
 In essence, each application shouldn’t need to be aware that a network exists at all.

 That is why service meshes are becoming so popular.
 They abstract away the network from the application code.
 A service mesh is a design pattern where, instead of having services communicate directly to one another or directly to a message bus, requests are first passed to intermediary proxies that relay messages from one service to another.

-The benefit is that the proxies can support functions for dealing with an unruly network that all services need, but which are more easily handled outside of the services themselves.
-For example, a proxy could retry a connection if it fails the first time and secure the communication with TLS encryption.
+The benefit is that the proxies can support functions for dealing with an unruly network that all services need but which are more easily handled outside of the services themselves.
+For example, a proxy could retry a connection if it fails the first time and secures communication with TLS encryption.
 You end up separating network functionality from application functionality.

-The network-related problems that we mentioned before are mitigated by capabilities within HAProxy.
+Capabilities within HAProxy mitigate the network-related problems that we mentioned before.
 For example, the solutions include: